Avaiga/taipy-doc/docs/tutorials/complete_applications/scenario_management_overview/step_07/step_07.md

 ![](config_07.svg){ width=700 style="margin:auto;display:block;border: 4px solid rgb(210,210,210);border-radius:7px" }

-This line of code changes the execution mode. _standalone_ makes Taipy Core asynchronous.
-Here, a maximum of two tasks are able to run concurrently.
+This line of code alters the execution mode.
+Setting it to _standalone_ makes Taipy Core work asynchronously.
+In this configuration, a maximum of two tasks can run simultaneously.

 ```python
 Config.configure_job_executions(mode="standalone", max_nb_of_workers=2)